Authentication vs. Authorization: What's the Difference?

 The validating code subsequently generates a fresh token, which can be used for authentication.
 This adds an extra layer of security while maintaining the simplicity and convenience of the MagicLink approach.

 Authentication and authorization are great, but most of the time, the different systems must know more about their users; therefore, they must exchange identity information.
-This is particularly common with SAML in an enterprise setup; you want to provision your users in Slack, for instance.
+This is particularly common with SAML in an enterprise setup; you want to provide your users with Slack, for instance.

 Provisioning refers to the creation and management of user identities.
-For example, when a new employee joins, their information must be added to various systems like email, payroll, and project management tools.
+When a new employee joins, their information must be added to various systems, such as email, payroll, and project management tools.

 Deprovisioning, on the flip side, when an employee leaves a company, their access to all systems needs to be revoked to maintain security.

-That would be nice if we had a protocol to manage Identity across different systems!
+It would be nice if we had a protocol to manage identity across different systems!
 And that’s SCIM: System for Cross-domain Identity Management.
 It’s a protocol that simplifies user provisioning and de-provisioning in cloud-based applications and services.
 It provides a standard for automating the exchange of user identity information regardless of how that information is stored.

 There's no one-size-fits-all solution.
-You have to pick the right tools for your needs, depending on the use case.
+Depending on the use case, you have to pick the right tools for your needs.
 Of course, we can't list them all here, so let's use Crystallize as an example.

 We call the App: (https://app.crystallize.com) to authenticate in our system.
 You can use: